cochoa0x1/advanced-lane/README.md

 ### 1. Camera Calibration

-The camera was calibrates by finding chessboard corners using `cv2.findChessboardCorners` and mapping those corners onto a calculated grid.
+The camera was calibrated by finding chessboard corners using `cv2.findChessboardCorners` and mapping those corners onto a calculated grid.
-Those points were then fed to `cv2.calibrateCamera` to calculate the camera coefficients which were then saved to a file camera.json.
+Those camera points and grid points were then fed to `cv2.calibrateCamera` to calculate the camera coefficients.
+Results were then saved to a file camera.json.
 The code for this is found in calibrate.ipynb

 To undistort an image, the camera json file is loaded and used with `cv2.undistort`.
 A sample output from calibration is below: